ZealanL/RLGym-PPO-Guide/README.md

 ## The basics of the training loop
 Training is a process of:
  - **Collection**: The bot collects data from the environment (i.e. the bot plays the game at super-speed).
 Each data point during gameplay is called a **step** (or, as it will often be referred to throughout this guide, a **timestep**).
 More information on steps will be covered later.
  - **Learning**: The learning algorithm uses those collected steps to update the brain of the bot.
-Being RLGym-**PPO**, the learning algorithm is Proximal Policy Optimization (PPO).

 Each cycle of this training process is called an **iteration**.
 After each iteration, the bot will print out a report, which will look something like this: